 Botswana

-The economy is dominated by mining and tourism.
-Botswana has a per capita GDP (purchasing power parity) of about $20,158 .
-Botswana is the world's biggest diamond-producing country.
-Its relatively high gross national income per capita (by some estimates the fourth-largest in Africa) gives the country a relatively high standard of living and the second-highest Human Development Index of continental Sub-Saharan Africa (after South Africa).
+Botswana's economy has generally experienced stable growth since independence.
+It is dominated by tourism and mining; Botswana produces more diamonds than any other country.
+Its gross national income per capita (purchasing power parity) of about $20,158 (by some estimates the fourth-largest in Africa) gives the country a relatively high standard of living and the second-highest Human Development Index of continental Sub-Saharan Africa, after South Africa.
 Despite this, Botswana continues to grapple with high unemployment rates.
 Botswana is a member of the Southern African Customs Union, the Southern African Development Community, the Commonwealth of Nations and the United Nations.
 Provided by Wikipedia

 -